 The second phase is CDD, where you perform identity verification to ensure the person is not pretending to be someone else.
 Biometric identification is an important part of this step to make sure the person is physically present.
 You also perform watchlist screening and ensure they are not a politically exposed person (PEP) or on a sanctions list.

-KYC also includes enhanced due diligence (EDD) for high-risk customers.
+KYC includes enhanced due diligence (EDD) for high-risk customers.
 In this phase, companies determine how to work with these customers, usually applying stricter rules when monitoring their financial activity.
 The primary goal of KYC is to decide whether — and how — to do business with your customers.
 In this way, KYC helps prevent money laundering.
 The right KYC solution should provide these answers in real time to streamline the experience for your customers.

-How Does A Typical KYC Process Work?
+How Does a Typical KYC Process Work?

 Regardless of which terminology you use, a typical KYC process includes: